neo-project/neo/.github/ISSUE_TEMPLATE/feature-or-enhancement-request.md

 ---
 name: Feature or enhancement request
-about: Suggest an idea for this project
+about: Suggest an idea for Neo
 title: ''
 labels: discussion
 assignees: ''